The easiest flowers for beginners to grow

 These beautiful, fan-like flowers are real head-turners, thanks to their deep burgundy color and velvety texture.
 "They're almost indestructible because they have no real insect enemies," Dimitrov says.
 "They can withstand heat, humidity and wet conditions.
 In fact, I think they're one of the most underutilized flowers."

-There are dozens of varieties, ranging from tall and spiky to even some that look like a brain.
+There are dozens of varieties, ranging from tall and spiky to even some that look like an elegant fan.
 They're great for cuttings, too, and they look amazing when clustered together in a vase.

 _____________________________________________________________________________